Earn your ergonomics certificate online

-In this certificate program, you will study and practice the foundational principles of ergonomics, including:
+In this ergonomics training, you will study and practice the foundational principles of ergonomics, including:

 - History of ergonomics